 It's natural to feel attracted to other people - that in and of itself is not a transgression.
-You are going to meet coworkers or friends who excite or impress you.
-Your relationship may experience changes that leave you feeling less invested in maintaining it.
-It is fair for you to feel drawn to other people.
-What matters is what you do with those feelings and how you share those feelings with your romantic partner.
+You are going to meet coworkers or friends who excite or impress you; it is fair for you to feel drawn to these people.

-We all know that sleeping with someone else is out of bounds, but what about emotional affairs?
+We all know that, when you are in a committed, closed relationship, sleeping with someone else is generally considered cheating, but what about emotional affairs?
 These can develop from innocent beginnings and can be just as damaging to your relationship as physical intimacy.
 One of the most common places for emotional affairs to develop is at work.
 It's a place where you spend a lot of time together and can develop close bonds.

 What Is An Emotional Affair?

 Emotional affairs are characterized by two people who are not just emotionally invested in the relationship, but receive support and/or companionship from that relationship that they would usually be receiving from their romantic partner.

 The depth of this bond leads to a growing connection that often creates a sense of sexual tension or chemistry and eventually dishonesty.